-The pros and cons of microblading vs machine hair-strokes.
+The pros and cons of microblading vs machine hair stroke.

 Pros of microblading: